CDX File Transmissions

 - Submitter (User account or FTP account)

 CDX sends notification emails for every successful or failed file transmission.
 Notifications for files submitted through the ETR Web Upload option or the BEEP and PEEP Submissions option are sent to the email address associated with the CDX user account.
-For files transmitted through SFTP/FTPS, the carrier’s primary administrator may elect for notifications to be sent to the email address associated with the FTP credential or to the email address stored within the file’s ETR header.
+For files transmitted through SFTP, the carrier’s primary administrator may elect for notifications to be sent to the email address associated with the FTP credential or to the email address stored within the file’s ETR header.

 In order for carriers to receive delivery status notifications when a file was accepted or rejected by the DCO, the carrier’s primary administrator must configure the ETR Response Setup page in CDX.
 The DCOs may also provide a separate communication when the file is processed within their jurisdiction.
 Note that DCO processing times may vary.
 Please contact DCOs directly for specific processing requirements.